 def sum(x, y): return x+y; counts = wordsTuple.reduceByKey(sum)

 # Now, print

-Yes.
+Ans: Yes.
 The search is not stopping even after the word we are looking for has been found.
-Our map code would keep executing on all the nodes which is very inefficient.
+Our map code would keep executing on all the nodes which are very inefficient.

 We could utilize accumulators to report whether the word has been found or not and then stop the job.
-Something on these line:
+Something on these lines:

 import thread, threading

 result = “Not Set” lock = threading.Lock() accum = sc.accumulator(0) def map_func(line): #introduce delay to emulate the slowness sleep(1); if line.find(“Adventures”) > -1: accum.add(1); return 1; return 0; def start_job(): global result try: sc.setJobGroup(“job_to_cancel”, “some description”) lines = sc.textFile(“hdfs://hadoop1.knowbigdata.com/user/student/sgiri/wordcount/input/big.txt”); result = lines.map(map_func); result.take(1); except Exception as e: result = “Cancelled” lock.release() def stop_job(): while accum.value < 3 : sleep(1); sc.cancelJobGroup(“job_to_cancel”) supress = lock.acquire() supress = thread.start_new_thread(start_job, tuple()) supress = thread.start_new_thread(stop_job, tuple()) supress = lock.acquire() [/tab]

 Facing technical problems in your current IT job, let us help you.
 MindMajix has highly technical people who can assist you in solving technical problems in your project.

 We have come across many developers in the USA, Australia, and other countries who have recently got the job but they are struggling to survive in the job because of less technical knowledge, exposure, and the kind of work given to them.